 Succulents are somewhat susceptible to scars caused by vinegar burns.
 Herbaceous plants are the most sensitive of the lot and often succumb to even relatively small quantities of vinegar.
 Rinsing, if not done with immediacy, fails in reviving affected leaves.

 The reason why we sometimes use vinegar concentrates on plants is because they act as effective weed killers.
-A preferable alternative to chemical weed killers, they are often recommended for infrequent use in moderation.
+They are often recommended for infrequent use in moderation, a preferable alternative to chemical weed killers.

 How much vinegar will kill a plant?